 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Dummerston has relatively fewer families with younger children, and/or college students.
 Combined, this makes Dummerston a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Dummerston is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Dummerston doesn't have a public transportation system that people use for their commute.

 The per capita income in Dummerston in 2022 was $46,102, which is upper middle income relative to Vermont and the nation.
 This equates to an annual income of $184,408 for a family of four.